Remarks on partition functions of topological string theory on generalized conifolds

 The vertex weight $C_{\alpha\beta\gamma}$ itself is a somewhat complicated combination of special values of skew Schur functions.
-Thus the amplitude of topological string theory on $X$ (also called the ``partition function'' from the point of view of statistical mechanics) is a sum of combinatorial quantities with respect to the partitions on the inner edges.
+Thus the amplitude of topological string theory on $X$, also called the ``partition function'' from the point of view of statistical mechanics, is a sum of combinatorial quantities with respect to the partitions on the inner edges.

-When the 3-fold $X$ is the resolved conifold or its generalizations called ``generalized conifolds'', one can calculate the sum over partitions explicitly with the aid of the Cauchy identities for skew Schur functions.
+When the toric diagram is a triangulated strip, e.g., in the case of the resolved conifold and its generalizations, one can calculate the sum over partitions explicitly with the aid of the Cauchy identities for skew Schur functions.
 In this paper, we review this result and consider its implications in the context of ``integrable hierarchies'' \cite{ADKMV03,Zhou0310b,DZ12} and ``quantum mirror curves'' \cite{GS11,Zhou12}.
 In particular, we present an explicit form of $q$-difference equations for ``wave functions'' \cite{KP06} of the generalized conifold.
 This is a generalization of the known result on the resolved conifold.
 Although free fermions and vertex operators are very convenient tools \cite{ORV03,BY08}, we dare not use them and resort to the Cauchy identities.